Sudarshan Yellamaraju betting profile: Sony Open in Hawaii - PGA TOUR

 Yellamaraju's advanced stats and rankings

-- Yellamaraju posted a Strokes Gained: Off-the-Tee average of -0.041 in his past five tournaments, indicating struggles off the tee.
+- Yellamaraju posted a -0.041 Strokes Gained: Off-the-Tee average in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green in his past five starts, Yellamaraju averaged -0.116, showing room for improvement with his iron play.
+- In terms of Strokes Gained: Approach the Green, Yellamaraju had a -0.116 mark in his past five starts.

-- On the greens, Yellamaraju delivered a -0.288 Strokes Gained: Putting mark in his past five tournaments, which has been his biggest area of concern.
+- On the greens, Yellamaraju delivered a -0.288 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Yellamaraju as of the start of the Sony Open in Hawaii.